synapticloop/documentr/README.md

 Usage:
     java -jar documentr-all.jar <directory>

-This will look for a documentr.json file in the directory, parse it and build the documentation.
+This will look for a documentr.json file in the directory, parse it, collate the associated resources and generate the documentation.

 The format of the documentr.json file is as follows:

 {
 	"context": {
-		"key": "value"
+		"key": "value",
+		"key2": "value2",
+		...
 	},
 	"templates": [
 		{ "type":"template-type", "value":"template-name" },
+		{ "type":"template-type", "value":"template-name" },
+		...
 	]
 }